croaky/laptop/blog/articles/spell-check-in-vim.md

 # Spell Check in Vim

+Avoid spelling mistakes
+when editing prose
+in Markdown files
-Vim can help avoid spelling mistakes when we edit prose such as Markdown files and Git commit messages.
+and Git commit messages.

 ## Configure